 Cash Flow and Business Growth

-So how can you keep the cash flow balanced when growing?
+So how can you keep a balanced cash flow when your business is growing?

-Increase sales.
-Yes, growing the business implies, naturally, an increase of sales.
-But the initial revenue may prove insufficient to cover the costs of the company development.
-What’s to be done?
-Instead of spending even more resources (time and money) to convert prospects into clients, you may focus on increasing sales volume with the existing clients.
-They are there already, they know you, so less effort is required to get them buy your new or improved products and services.
-In return, you get the precious cash faster to pay the incoming bills and support your activity.
+Also, instead of spending even more resources to convert prospects into clients, try to focus on increasing sales volume with the existing clients.
+They are here already, they know you, so less effort is required to get them to buy your new or improved products and services.
+In return, you get the precious cash faster to pay the incoming bills and support your daily activity.

 Keep an eye your cash flow.
 When your business is growing it’s more important than ever to be careful with your cash flow, even if this means to share the pressure with your clients too.
 Avoid high accounts receivable: send your invoices on time, use reminders, offer different types of payment and give discounts for advance payments.
 In the end this will benefit your clients too, by allowing you to offer them better products and services.

 We know, it’s easier said than done.
 But if you approach it step by step, starting today, it will become more comfortable with time.
 Plus you can always use technology to take care of the tedious tasks.
 With ThinkOut it’s now easy to take control over your business financials.
 Analyse your transaction history, look for activity patterns, plan your growth and always keep an eye on daily cash flow.

 Continue to read about how to how to organize your cash flow plan and how to build financial forecasts for your business.